OpenEvalProject/evals/manuscripts/elife-75796/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/75796/elife-75796-fig1-v2.jpg)

-**Figure 1.:** + channel (ENaC) subunits.(A) Space filling model of ENaC (pdb code: 6BQN) with plane indicating position of outer membrane border.
+**Figure 1.:** (A) Space filling model of ENaC (pdb code: 6BQN) with plane indicating position of outer membrane border.
 The α and γ subunits are white and gray, respectively.
 The β subunit is colored by domain as indicated in panel B. Intracellular structures are absent in this structural model.
 (B) Linear model of human ENaC subunits showing domain organization and highlighting position of polybasic cleavage sites and PY motifs.
 (C) Sequences (Supplementary file 1) were aligned using MUSCLE (Edgar, 2004; Figure 1—source data 1).
 Residue symbol sizes are proportional to frequency at a given position.
 Key features in the sequence are indicated, as are the approximate position of α helices (rounded rectangles) and β-strands (arrows).
 Colors correspond to protein domains, as indicated in panel B. The GRIP (gating release of inhibition by proteolysis) domain is unique to ENaC subunits in the ENaC/Deg family.
-The P1 and P2 β-strands in the GRIP domain are not indicated, but are likely near the inhibitory tract and distal site, respectively, if present.Figure 1—source data 1.Residues are colored by domain, as in Figure 1: transmembrane and intracellular domains are blue, palm and β-ball domains are orange, finger domain is light green, GRIP (gating release of inhibition by proteolysis) domain is dark green, thumb domain is yellow-green, and the knuckle domain is brown.
-GRIP domain polybasic tracts and C-terminal PY motifs are underlined in red.
-Select conserved residues in epithelial Na+ channel (ENaC) subunits are bold.
+The P1 and P2 β-strands in the GRIP domain are not indicated, but are likely near the inhibitory tract and distal site, respectively, if present.

 Here, we investigated the evolution of ENaC regulatory mechanisms to determine which features coevolved with the marine–terrestrial transition.
 We consistently found both activating cleavage sites in the ENaC α and γ subunits of terrestrial vertebrates, while they appeared only sporadically in fishes.
 We confirmed that cleavage occurred at sites found in the γ subunit from Australian lungfish, leading to channel activation.
 Phylogenetic analysis and likelihood ratio tests showed a coevolutionary dependence of the polybasic tracts with each other.
 They also showed a coevolutionary dependence of tandem polybasic tracts with terrestrial status and with lungs.
 Analysis of ancestral reconstructions strongly suggests that the polybasic tracts appeared independently in the α and γ subunits.
 Similar analyses of the PY motif showed no coevolutionary pattern and that the PY motif first arose in an ancient ancestral ENaC subunit.
 Our data suggest that changes associated with adaptation to terrestrial life provided selective pressure for the development of ENaC activation by cleavage.

 ## Results

-## ENaC subunit sequence conservation and evolution
+### ENaC subunit sequence conservation and evolution

 The subphylum Vertebrata encompasses the vast majority of species in the phylum Chordata.
 We identified ENaC subunit sequences in each of the classes of Vertebrata, including all four ENaC subunits in each mammalian order.
 In order Rodentia, we found the δ subunit in Spalacidae (blind mole rats; accession XP_008850903), but in neither Muridae (mice and rats) nor Cricetidae (hamsters and voles), suggesting that the δ subunit was lost on the lineage to mice and rats after the divergence of Spalacidae ~34 million years ago (Blanga-Kanfi et al., 2009; Steppan, 2017).
 Notably, although we found ENaC subunits in Sarcopterygii (lobe-finned fishes) and the ray-finned Polypteriformes (ropefish), we did not find ENaC subunits in any other ray-finned fishes.
 Instead, BLAST searches using human ENaC subunits identified ENaC-related acid-sensing ion channels (ASICs) and uncharacterized ENaC-like proteins.
 This suggests ray-finned fishes lost all ENaC subunits after the early divergence of the Polypteriformes order and before the divergence of Chondrostei (sturgeons) and Neopterygii (gars and teleosts).
 Similarly, we only found ENaC-related proteins in nonvertebrate chordates (e.g., tunicates or cephalochordates).